-Pakistan is in fact one of the world’s most disaster- vulnerable countries.
-Large scale natural disasters happen frequently and manmade disasters are not rare either, though they usually are not on a large scale because of Pakistan’s poor infrastructure.
+The disasters that have been afflicting Pakistan are severe and numerous and the risks Pakistan faces are high.
+Pakistan is in fact one of the world’s most disaster- prone countries.
+Large scale natural disasters happen frequently and man-made disasters are not rare either, though they usually are not on a large scale because of Pakistan’s poorly developed infrastructure.
 The same societal conditions also play a big factor in the severity of natural disasters.
 Pakistan’s biggest threats are earthquakes, floods, droughts, famines, epidemics, and cyclones.
 Other significant hazards are tsunamis, wildfires, urban fires, nuclear plant meltdowns, and landslides.
 Disasters that occasionally occur, or are likely to occur in Pakistan and harm a significant number of people include heat waves, avalanches, blizzards, dust storms, windstorms, and various kinds of industrial accidents.

-An overview of the hazard assessment in Pakistan makes it clear how prone to disasters the nation is and how nearly all Pakistanis live under great risk.
-Across the western side of Pakistan runs the Chaman Fault, which is of high seismic activity.
-It begins at the coast of Sindh and turns west and then north through Balochistan and Khyber-Paktunkwha and meets with a very complex system of faults in the north of Pakistan.
-Across the east side of Pakistan runs the Indus River, which begins in Azad Kashmir and runs through the middle of Punjab, where it connects with a network of large rivers that crisscrosses the province, and Sindh, where it enters the ocean.
-The Indus River regularly overflows and is prone to seeing massive floods.
-Thus, most of Pakistan is vulnerable to the two largest natural hazards, earthquakes and floods.
+As a result of this arrangement, most of Pakistan is vulnerable to the world’s two largest natural hazards, earthquakes and floods.
 The tectonic faults of Pakistan run mostly through areas that are sparsely populated but also isolated, so that the people who are affected by earthquakes, however few in number, suffer badly as it is difficult to get help to them.
 The rivers run through the most densely inhabited areas of Pakistan so that large proportions of the population of Pakistan tend to be affected by flooding.
-Flooding tends to make movement over the ground (and the air as well if there is bad weather above the flood zone) impossible, so it is also difficult to get help to flood victims.
+Flooding tends to make movement over the ground (and often the air as bad weather that causes flooding can also be present with the flooding) impossible, so it is also difficult to get help to flood victims.

 Another dichotomy in Pakistan is that the nation is vulnerable to either flooding or drought.
 Pakistan’s hydrological situation is unusual.
 The entire country is very arid.
 Sufficient rainfall to sustain human life comes only during the three months of the summer monsoon (July to September) and also in lesser extent during Winter Disturbances.
 Only the mountainous areas of Pakistan are kept moist all the time as their altitude allows them to absorb the maximum amount of moisture from the sky.
 The only other source of water for the nation is the rivers that flow through Pakistan’s territory, an uneven water supply that has only been partially mitigated through millennia of irrigation construction.
 So Pakistan receives a lot of water at some times and little water at other times and some parts of it have a lot of water and other parts little water.
 This makes both flooding and drought huge and ever-present hazards.
 Among other things, this makes famine a major hazard as both drought and flooding tend to cause famine.
-Due to the precarious base of Pakistan’s agriculture, the food security of the nation remains low.
+Due to the precarious base of Pakistan’s agriculture, the food security of the nation is persistently low.